PikachuTW/discord-anime-notifier/README.md

-Discord Anime notifier
+# Discord Anime notifier

 This is a simple discord bot which notifies you when a new episode of an anime is released.

-Anime sources:
+Current anime sources:
 - [Ani Gamer](https://ani.gamer.com.tw/)
 - [Ani-One YouTube](https://www.youtube.com/@AniOneAnime/)